-Firstly, check that you require planning permission by reading the 'work that needs planning permission' section (see link in Related Pages).
+Firstly, check that you require planning permission by reading work that needs planning permission.
+We also recommend pre-application discussions.

-For general enquiries on planning matters the answer to many queries can be found on government web sites such as planningportal.gov.uk.
-We only offer advice through the pre-application service for which a fee is payable.
+For general information, you can use government sites such as the planning portal.
+We can offer advice through the pre-application service for which a fee is payable.

-For this, we will provide information about the relevant planning policies and site history and, where appropriate, the Council's standards for such matters as car parking provision and private amenity space, but we cannot tell you for certain whether or not you will get permission.
+For this, we will provide information about the relevant planning policies and site history and, where appropriate, our standards for things such as car parking provision and private amenity space, but we cannot tell you for certain whether or not you will get permission.
 This is because applications involve public participation and consultation with other bodies and decisions are sometimes made by the Planning Committee.
-It is not always possible, therefore, to anticipate the final outcome of an application.
+It is not always possible to anticipate the final outcome of an application.

 How to submit an application

-Making an application online is the most efficient way to submit your proposals.
+Making an application online on the planning portal is the most efficient way to submit your proposals.

 Submit a planning application